pkdone/practical-mongodb-aggregations-book/src/appendices/cheatsheet_source.md

 # Stages Cheatsheet Source

-To test all the aggregation stage examples shown in the [Cheatsheet](cheatsheet.html), run the following JavaScript from a MongoDB Shell connected to a MongoDB database.
+To test all the aggregation stage examples shown in the [Cheatsheet](cheatsheet.html), run the following JavaScript from a MongoDB shell connected to a MongoDB database.

-## Collection Configuration & Data Population
+## Collections Configuration & Data Population

 ```javascript
 // DB configuration